Energy

 What your smart meter upgrade means for you

-The ESB smart meter rollout is taking place across Ireland now, so whether you’re a homeowner or a business, you’ll get your new smart meter free of charge before 2024.
+The ESB smart meter rollout is taking place across Ireland now, so whether you’re a homeowner or a business, you’ll get your new smart meter free of charge soon.
 Here’s what you need to know.

 What is a smart meter?